 We shared our top tips for what to see in Seattle in 3 days – but what if you have more – or less! – time?
 No need to worry!
-We have ideas for how to spend a half day to a week in Seattle!
+We have ideas for how to spend a half day in the city to a week in Seattle!

 Half Day In Seattle

 Travelers constrained to visiting Seattle in half a day will need to limit their Seattle sightseeing to just the city highlights.
 An ambitious visitor might be able to plan a Seattle itinerary that includes Pike Place Market and the Space Needle.
 However, for a more leisurely half day, we recommend seeing Pike Place Market then going to Waterfront Park.

 Seattle 1-Day Itinerary

 For us, an ideal Seattle in One Day Itinerary would basically follow our outline for Day 1 in our above 3-Day Seattle Itinerary.
 That said, visitors most interested in the history of the city might want to create a 1 Day in Seattle Itinerary using our outline for Day 2 instead.

 One more way to plan a day in Seattle would be to leave it up to a tour guide!
 Skip all the hassle of planning what to see and how to get around and join a wildly popular One Day Seattle Tour.
 Book it now!

 Seattle Itinerary 2 Days